 Our favorite part of the Bite of Seattle is The Alley hosted by Tom Douglas.
 For those who don’t know, Tom Douglas is a James Beard Award winning chef based in Seattle.
 Every year during the Bite of Seattle, he brings together iconic and up-and-coming Seattle restaurants to raise money for a Northwest charity.
 For ten dollars, you get a plate full of small bites from seven different restaurants.
 The bites are unique, delicious and leave you wanting so much more.
 Plus, the menu changes every day of the event.
-The most fun part about the entire experience is Tom Douglas is usually there cooking!
+The most fun part about the entire experience is Tom Douglas is usually there cooking (and you’ll sometimes see one of our other favorite Seattle chefs, John Howie, there too)!
 I snagged a picture with him while he was taking a break from barbecuing some pork shoulder.

 Since Tim and I enjoy eating and discovering new food, we visit the Bite of a Seattle a few times over the weekend.
 We’ll hit up The Alley one day, and then test taste everything else another day.